oyve/signalk-barometer-trend/README.md

 Calculate pressure trend and get weather predictions from a barometer over time.
 Are there foul weather on the way?

 ## Prerequisites
-- A barometer connected to SignalK, i.e. the [bme680](https://www.google.com/search?client=firefox-b-d&q=bme680), outputting `'environment.outside.pressure'` to SignalK
+- A barometer, i.e. the [bme680](https://www.google.com/search?client=firefox-b-d&q=bme680), outputting `'environment.outside.pressure'` to SignalK
-- SignalK GPS-coordinates to determinate if located in northern | southern hemisphere (default: northern)
+- Optional: GPS-coordinates to determinate if located in northern | southern hemisphere (default: northern)
 - Optional: Temperature sensor and GPS-altitude for increased precision

 ## Install & setup